fleetdm/fleet/docs/Using-Fleet/configuration-files/README.md

 All possible settings are organized below by section.

-Each section's key must be one level below the `spec` key, indented with spaces (not `<tab>` charaters) as required by the YAML format.
+Each section's key must be one level below the `spec` key, indented with spaces (not `<tab>` characters) as required by the YAML format.

 For example, when adding the `host_expiry_settings.host_expiry_enabled` setting, you'd specify the `host_expiry_settings` section one level below the `spec` key: